mhav/geizhals_topten/NOTES.md

 Samsung Galaxy S8+ G955F schwarz in Handys ohne Vertrag ab € 937,32
 Apple MacBook Air 13.3", Core i5-5350U (Z0UU) in Notebooks ab € 937,32
 ```

+What is a section?
+It has a name
+It has a link
+It has a top ten list

+What is a top ten list?
+It has a list of items
+It is owned by a section

+What is a top ten item?
+It has a name
+It has a price
+It has a link
+It is owned by a top ten list